 Used in the most prized furniture, East Indian Rosewood is a decorative and distinctive wood.
 Dark brown to ebony in color, it is often streaked with red or yellow.
 The pattern features small to medium pores in wavy lines, with occasional crotches and swirls.
 Found only in southern India and Sri Lanka.

-Also known as French Rosewood, Macassar Ebony comes from the African East Indies.
+Also known as French Rosewood, Macassar Ebony is endemic to the island of Sulawesi in the East Indies.
 An extremely valued wood, it is often used for inlays and other ornamental work.
 The color ranges from dark brown to black, with many of the logs streaked with yellowish brown or gray.
 Grain markings are fine and very indistinct.

 This beautiful dark red-brown wood is distinguished by its stripe and "bee's wing" pattern.
 The grain varies considerably, with highly lustrous light stripes.
 Figured Sapele is found in Nigeria and the African Ivory Coast, and is highly prized as a decorative veneer.